 \subsection{Ensemble distributions of precursor lead time and plateau duration}

 Figure~\ref{fig:fig3}(a) shows the empirical cumulative distribution functions (ECDFs) of $\Delta t_{\varepsilon,k}$ for three $t_k$ definitions.
 The distributions for $t_{k,\mathrm{first}}$ and $t_{k,95}$ are centered on positive values (typical lead), but they exhibit a negative tail corresponding to occasional lagging cases.
 By contrast, the distribution for $t_{k,\mathrm{last}}$ is shifted to negative values, reflecting that the maximum-wavenumber plateau can persist beyond the dissipation peak.
 Figure~\ref{fig:fig3}(b) shows the ECDF of the plateau duration $T_{\mathrm{plat}}$, which has broad support up to $\approx 5.5$ (nondimensional time units), indicating that $k_{\mathrm{peak}}(t)=K_{\max}$ often persists over an extended interval rather than at an isolated instant.
+Runs with exceptionally long plateaus should not be interpreted as remaining frozen at a single physical length scale.
+Because $k_{\mathrm{peak}}(t)$ is a shell-valued diagnostic, a long plateau means that the dominant shell of the curl-of-vorticity spectrum remains the same while the spectral amplitude and the detailed distribution within and around that shell continue to evolve.
+Physically, such cases correspond to a prolonged residence of the curvature-weighted spectral peak in the $K_{\max}$ shell, rather than to a stationary turbulent state.
 Finally, Fig.~\ref{fig:fig3}(c) shows that $M_{\max}$ and $\varepsilon_{\max}$ are strongly correlated across realizations (Pearson correlation $\approx 0.819$), implying that runs with stronger high-curvature activity also tend to realize stronger dissipation bursts.